Evangelos-Karavas/3D-Bioprinting/README.md

 3D printing of Biological Materials: Types of Bioprinting and Applications

 This assignment was from the students:
-  Evangelos Karavas
+  Evangelos Karavas,
-  Dimitrios Manolias
+  Dimitrios Manolias,
-  Nikolas Marios Patsouras
+  and Nikolas Marios Patsouras

 The technology of three-dimensional (3D) printing of biological materials is an emerging field that combines biotechnology with advanced printing